 Picture the scene.
-You've spent hours updating your new, sparkly website.
-You hit publish, then check the website in your browser ready to bask in your brilliance.
+You've spent hours updating your website.
+You hit publish and then check the website in your browser ready to bask in your brilliance.

 Hang on!
 What's this?
 It looks the same as before.
 Nothing has changed.